-HAILED as the world’s biggest cocktail festival, London Cocktail Week runs from Oct 2 to Oct 8 and at its epicentre lies the Cocktail Village in Old Spitalfields Market with cocktail pop ups of both established home brands and smaller international names such as Australian Gin distillery Four Pillars.
+HAILED as the world’s biggest cocktail festival, London Cocktail Week runs from Oct 2 – 8 and at its epicentre lies the Cocktail Village in Old Spitalfields Market with cocktail pop ups of established home brands and smaller international names such as Australian Gin distillery Four Pillars.
 Established since 2013, Four Pillars has teamed up with UK-based Portobello Road Gin-based (below) for their pop up bar serving cut price gin cocktails (£6) with their unique blend of distilled botanicals.
 The Parisian Affairs cocktail, priced £7 is a dashing mix of gin, absinthe, and lemon soda.
 Alternatively, you might be tempted by their Bloody Glorious, Hacienda Blue or Fifth Pillar.

 Fever-Tree offered the chance to win free cocktails for anyone willing to try their luck with an upright roulette wheel contraption.
 Offering free samples of their new smoky ginger ale was merely an enticement to try to win their Cuban Sauce cocktail, which is a mixture of smoky ginger ale and seven year old Cuban rum.

 The London Cocktail Week digital pass gives you free admission to events where you can get involved in ‘mix your own’ workshops or try out new creations.
-The pass also gets you discounts on cocktails at a selection of 250 participating London bars.
+The pass also gets you discounts on cocktails at 250 participating London bars.
 You pay a flat rate of only £6 per glass and the deal is unlimited.
 With this in mind, both cocktail diehards and newbies will, no doubt, be seeking out the likes of Bethnal Green’s Looking Glass Cocktail Club and the London Cocktail Club on Shaftesbury Avenue.